Skip to content

 Quail Creek State Park

-Or, relax and cool down at Quail Creek State Park, a smaller and lesser-known state park only 20 minutes from St. George.
+Cool down at Quail Creek State Park, a smaller and lesser-known state park only 20 minutes from St. George.
 Primarily a fishing destination, this scenic reservoir also encourages swimming, kayaking, paddleboarding, and boating with onsite rentals.

 Couple standing atop the Cinder Cone with view of Snow Canyon State Park